audreymms7/Santander-Product-Recommendation/Data_wrangling.md

 ```
 ![image income_by_prov](Rplot.png)

-Instead of filling in missing values with mean or median, I think it’s more accurate to break it down by province and use the median of each province.
+Again, instead of filling in missing values with mean or median, I think it’s more accurate to break it down by province and use the median of each province.
 ```r
 new.incomes <- dta %>%
 select(nomprov) %>%